basecore/hideme-vpn-manager/README.md

 ## ⚙️ How It Works (The Tabs)

-The GUI is divided into four easy-to-use tabs:
+The GUI is divided into five easy-to-use tabs:

 ### 1. Network
 Manage how your traffic flows.
 Enable **Split Tunneling** (the app auto-fills your subnet), toggle the **Kill-Switch**, enable **Port-Forwarding**, or force specific tunneling protocols (IPv4 / IPv6).